wtvisser/OpenAPI-Demo/README.md

 c-->e
 ```

-In a traditional scenario, a developer is assigned to build a new product feature.
-Typically, that developer creates the new feature by implementing the business logic first and then connecting that logic to an in-code API design.
-Thus, the API becomes available for the stakeholders to review only when the developer finishes all the code changes for that feature.
-Therefore, creating slowness and miscommunication about the API contract review and agreement.

-In API-Design First development, a designer creates the API contract document before the business logic development phase.
-That document provides a common language among the product stakeholders to evaluate the effort to build, provide timely feedback, create test use cases, document the API, etc. Thus, we can be more agile by either changing the initial design or moving on with it before wasting any time developing the application.

 ## What Is the Open API Specification

 The [OpenAPI Specification](https://www.openapis.org/) (OAS) standardizes how to create an API design document.
 The typical workflow in an API-First approach using OAS is as follows: